COVID-19 remains a public health threat. Mandatory measures are in effect provincewide.

 Visit an inmate

-For the other seven centres, arrange a visit by calling the appropriate centre.
+For the other 7 centres, arrange a visit by calling the appropriate centre.

-All visitors must bring 2 pieces of ID.
-This includes one government issued photo ID, such as a valid provincial driver's license.
+All visitors must have one piece of government issued photo ID such as a valid provincial driver's licence.

 Visitors under the age of 18 must be accompanied by a parent or guardian.

-You need to arrive at least 15 minutes before your visit.
+• You need to log in 15 minutes before your visit.